thatvirdiguy/thatvirdiguy.github.io/_posts/2022-02-21-hack-the-box:-jerry.md

 Nmap done: 1 IP address (1 host up) scanned in 51.05 seconds
 ```

 —that told me we've got Apache Tomcat running on port 8080 here.
-Nothing else of interest, and that told me I shouldn't look for anything else.
+Nothing else of interest, which was their hint that we shouldn't need look for anything else.
 This box is to be pwned by exploiting an Apache Tomcat vulnerability.

 Opening 10.10.10.95:8080 on my browser told me we are dealing with version 7.0.88 of Apache Tomcat.
 (Well, the nmap scan also pointed that out, but it's good to hit the URL once, if you can.)